Toy (German band): As Evils Toy

 Evils Toy started out in 1992 as the project of Volker Lutz and Thorsten Brenda.
 Thorsten and Volker were introduced by a mutual friend who knew that each of the duo were heavily into industrial music and were already working on music of their own.
 After completing several tracks together they sent a demo tape to several labels, including the German Hypnobeat label (a sub-label of Hyperium Records) who released their debut album Human Refuse at the end of 1993.
 Their second full-length release, Morbid Mind, was released a year later and was recorded at André Schmechta's T.G.I.F.
 Studios, known for recording works by André's project X-Marks the Pedwalk and many other well-known German EBM and industrial bands.
-This studio collaboration with André also yielded an XMTP remix of "Dear God" that was included on the album.
+This studio collaboration with André also yielded an XMTP remix of "Dear God" that was included on the album and as a standalone CD maxi single.

 Their combination of distorted vocals and EBM rhythms with occasional touches of melody proved relatively successful, though their real breakthrough came in 1995 with their "Organics" single, which received significant airplay on both sides of the Atlantic.
 Organics, and the follow-on album XTC Implant, demonstrated a new sound for the band, integrating a high energy techno style into their typical dark electro that stood apart from their contemporaries at the time.
 XTC Implant proved to have a lasting and influential effect on the EBM scene.

 The Illusion album, released in 1997, was the last album by this act that might accurately be defined as "industrial".
 Angels Only!, released the following year, moved away from distorted vocals and towards a more synthpop style.
 This was the first Evils Toy recording to feature Oliver Taranczewski, as well as the last recorded with Thorsten Brenda.
 For background vocals and live keyboards Volker brought in his long-time girlfriend Cordula K, who also appears in the videos for "Virtual State" and "Dream With Me".